owdproject/owd-client/README.md

 Make sure that you have Git, Node.js and npm installed.

 - Clone the repo with `git clone https://github.com/owd-project/owd-client`

-- Enter the directory `cd owd-client`
+- Enter the directory with `cd owd-client`
-- Install dependencies `npm install`
+- Install dependencies with `npm install`
-- Run the OWD client `npm run serve`
+- Run the OWD client with `npm run serve`

 ## Documentation